Uriegas/Moodle_C-/README.md

 # Moodle Replica

+## PROGRAM DESCRIPTION
-This is a simple moodle replica written in C++ using the ANSI C library and other self created functions.
+This is a simple moodle replica written in C++ using the standar C++ library and other self created functions.

 In brief the user can create calculated questions for an end-user, mostly an student, this calculated questions have some settings like error tolerance, range of possible answer, etcetera.